 Head trainer KCAI (CD)

-As well as being an accredited Kennel club companion dog instructor
+As well as being an Absolute dogs Pro Dog trainer, Rachel is also an accredited Kennel club companion dog instructor

 Rachel has professional qualifications in dog training from IMDT, Compass, The Centre of Excellence, Alpha Education, ‘Think Dog’ by Sarah Whitehead and a Level 3 Professional Daycare and Boarding Certificate.

 Rachel has also trained alongside a Crufts Obedience winner who has taught her most of her skills she possesses today.
 Having previously held training classes and socialisation groups for a North West company, Rachel has successfully accredited dogs through all stages of the Kennel Club Good Citizen dog scheme.
 Rachel has a Level 3 qualification in Professional Daycare and Boarding.